semuconsulting/pyubx2/README.md

 1. layer - 0 = Volatile RAM, 1 = Battery-Backed RAM (BBR), 2 = External Flash, 7 = Default (readonly)
 1. position - unsigned integer representing number of items to be skipped before returning result (used when number of matches for an individual query exceeds 64)
-1. keys - an array of up to 64 keys in either keyID (int) or keyname (str) format. keyIDs can be wildcards - see UBX device interface specification for details.
+1. keys - an array of up to 64 keys in either keyID (int) or keyname (str) format. keyIDs can use wildcards - see example below and UBX device interface specification for details.

 ```python
 >>> from pyubx2 import UBXMessage